 - http://en.wikipedia.org/wiki/Kathrine Switzer

 During the meeting, the girls enjoyed dinner together and then watched this video to see what “run like a girl” means to different people.

-They talked about what Katherine Switzer did and why it was important.
+They talked about what Kathrine Switzer did and why it was important.
 They agreed that she inspired others by being brave and first.
-They thought that she paved the way for other women in running and showed that being first doesn’t mean being embarassed.
-They said that she perservered.
+They thought that she paved the way for other women in running and showed that being first doesn’t mean being embarrassed.
+They said that she persevered.

 Amélie prepared some flash cards and asked the group the following questions:

-- What was Katherine Switzer’s bib number?
+- What was Kathrine Switzer’s bib number?
 261

-- How many years after Katherine Switzer ran in the Boston Marathon were women offically allowed to run in a marathon?
+- How many years after Kathrine Switzer ran in the Boston Marathon were women officially allowed to run in a marathon?
 5 years

-- Did a woman run in the Boston Marathon before Katherine Switzer?
+- Did a woman run in the Boston Marathon before Kathrine Switzer?
 Yes, Bobbi Gibb ran, but she was unregistered.

-The girls divided into two groups and spent ten minutes creating posters using a photo of Katherine Switzer running in the marathon.
+The girls divided into two groups and spent ten minutes creating posters using a photo of Kathrine Switzer running in the marathon.
 They then got back together to present their creations.

 Finally, the girls had a very lively brainstorm session.
 They discussed many options for an action to honor Kathrine Switzer and eventually decided to run in an event together.
 They will be attending a fun run together this summer and are deciding how to show their support for the number 261 while they run.